john0isaac/rag-semantic-kernel-mongodb-vcore/README.md

     pip install -r requirements.txt
     ```

-1. Run the [notebook](./rag-azure-openai-cosmosdb-notebook.ipynb) to generate the .env file and test out everything first.
+1. **Run the [notebook](./rag-azure-openai-cosmosdb-notebook.ipynb) to generate the .env file and test out everything first**

-1. Execute the following command in your terminal to start the flask app.
+1. **Execute the following command in your terminal to start the flask app**

     ```bash
     export FLASK_APP=app.py